 One of the more difficult parts of brewing a New England–style IPA is unlearning the best practices that are beaten into brewers through years of school and professional work.

 “Everything I learned just got thrown out the window.
 You don’t take time to let the beer mature.
 You don’t let the clarity get to where you think it should be.
 You just rush it, basically,” says Brooks.
 However, with this style, flavor matters more than tradition.
-“The first time we brewed it, the beer turned out super bold and big and people loved it.
-We made a 7 percent beer, hopped it like crazy toward the end of the whirlpool and then again just after fermentation in dry hop, then dry hopped it again two days later.
-Crashed it cold, carbonated it, let it settle out for a day, kegged it, and it was the fastest selling IPA we’ve ever done at any of our locations.”
+“The first time Coronado brewed it, the beer turned out super bold and big and people loved it.
+They made a 7 percent beer, hopped it like crazy toward the end of the whirlpool and then again just after fermentation in dry hop, then dry hopped it again two days later.
+Crashed it cold, carbonated it, let it settle out for a day, kegged it, and it was the fastest selling IPA they’ve ever done at any of their locations.”

 Patrons didn’t seem to mind the slightly chalky finish that is common to the style, due to the yeast and hop polyphenols in suspension, and they cared even less about the objections of brewing traditionalists.